No Products in the Cart

 Now, you're well-equipped with all the necessary information you need to know about how to store a mattress the right way and enjoy the benefits of a comfortable and well-preserved sleep surface.

 To properly store a mattress not in use, we recommend laying it flat on a clean and dry surface, such as a platform bed, slatted base, or even the floor.
-Cover it using a breathable mattress bag or a clean, dry sheet to protect it from dust and dirt.
+Cover it with a breathable mattress bag or a clean, dry sheet to protect it from dust and dirt.
 Avoid storing it in damp or humid conditions, as this can lead to mold and odors.

 Storing a mattress upright is not ideal for long-term storage, as it can cause the mattress to lose its shape and support over time.
 However, if you must store it vertically temporarily, ensure it's well-supported at both ends and does not lean against anything that could deform it.
-It's always best to store it flat if possible.
+It's always best to store it flat, if possible.

-Stacking mattresses for storage is generally not recommended, as the weight of one mattress can cause damage or deformations to the one below it.
+Stacking mattresses for storage is generally not recommended, as the weight of one mattress can cause damage or deformation to the one below it.
 If you have to stack them, use a sturdy and even surface to prevent pressure points.
 It's better to store them side by side if space allows.

 Compressed mattresses are designed for short-term storage or shipping, usually for a few months.
 We recommend unboxing and using your compressed mattress within six months to a year of purchase to ensure it retains its original shape and comfort.
 Extended storage in a compressed state may affect its performance.